Course Fee: 660 USD

 What do I need to get Started?

 In order to receive a certificate in medical interpretation, all students must have proficiency in English and a non-English language.
 We accept students from all languages.
+Most students have no previous experience as an interpreter, but are already highly proficient in two languages.

 How do I prove my language proficiency?